LouisOuellet/php-auth/README.md

 ![Version](https://img.shields.io/github/v/release/LouisOuellet/php-auth?label=Version&style=for-the-badge)

 ## Features
   - Authentication Support
+    - Front-End
       - BASIC
-   - BEARER
+      - BEARER (Much faster then BASIC)
+    - Back-End
+      - SQL
- - Authorization Support [Planned not implemented yet]
+  - Authorization Support

 ## Why you might need it
 If you are looking for an easy way to setup authentication and authorization in your project.
 This PHP Class is for you.